CanadianBacon1710/Group-Study-Project/README.md

-Game Generator Website
+Game Directory Website

-Our website is a random game generator.
-The premise of our website is that you will be able to click a button that button will at random select one of games we have provided in the coding, once it has chosen the game you will then be lead you to the homepage of the game you got so you can scroll through the website checking out the game and if you don't have an interest in that game you can just go back and click again leading you a different game each time.
+Our website is called the Game Directory.
+It's purpose is for people to see the best games of the week.
+Each section will contain images of the newest or hottest games or devices, you will be able to read information or reviews about the product beforehand to see if it gains your interest.
+When an image is clicked it will take you to the homepage of that game or product, allowing you to explore and learn more about it.
+Our website will have three main parts; The Home Page, The Game Directory and The Reviews, we will have links to each game developers page as well as credit to all the reviewers, lastly our website will have a light and dark mode.

 Replit Link: [https://replit.com/@DanielMullaney/Group-Study-Project]